Ragagsdale Home Furnishings

 Ragsdale Home Furnishings is an old-style wood shop located in Lower Michigan.
 Phillip Daniel Myer, principal artisan, specializes in the original design creation and reproduction of high quality mission lighting and tables.
 Phil Myer has designed lamps for Williams Sonoma, Rejuvenation Lighting, Warner Brothers, and has his work can be found in The Museum of Art in Los Angeles, The Indianapolis Museum of Art, Offices in The Sears Tower, The Hancock Building Chicago, The Curiator's residence for the Florida State Senate Building, The Common Man Inn N.H., Gustov Stickley Home-Queens NY, Frank Lloyd Wright Apartment building in Oak Park Illinois, The Roycroft Copper Shop, and the Gamble House of Southern California University.

 At Highland Junior High, Battle Creek Michigan, in 1973 my shop teacher Mr. Russell helped me build my first lamp.
 It was made of pine, and leather and it sat in my bedroom on top of a old Stickley Brothers school desk.
 I became very interested in electro mechanical assemblies in High School, and by the time I was 17 I had a degree in electronics.
 At 18 years old I was working for Zenith Radio, in Oak Park Illinois about 4 miles from Frank Lloyd Wright's studio.
 While working for Scientific Atlantic (now Cisco Systems) the height of the tech boom in 1999, I left my career in electronics to pursue my dream of working as a Craftsman.
 As a Lighting Designer of many years now, I have to tell you folks that these lamps are a pleasure to make, and took a long time to perfect.
 If you purchase one of Ragsdale's items you will find that it is one of the most beautiful pieces done in quarter sawn oak on the market.
-Most everything is hand signed and dated.
+Everything is hand signed and dated.

 While many of my mission oak lamp designs are original, and not reproductions of any specific manufacturer, they are meant to capture the essence of old-time lamp makers.
 The lamps go well in authentic old homes (Bungalows, Log Cabins, and Tudors) their rustic old time charm is personified in the glow of authentic mica and stained glass.